Espanicon/icon-bridge-sdk-js/examples/README.md

 * Calling a readonly method for the ICON side of the bridge inside a React webapp.
 [Example file](readonly-icon-react.js).
 * Calling a readonly method for the BSC side of the bridge inside a React webapp.
 [Example file](readonly-bsc-react.js).
 * Calling a pre-signage method for the ICON side of the bridge inside a React application.
 [Example file](tx-icon-react.js).
-* Signing a transaction for a method for the BSC side of the bridge inside a React application.
+* Calling a pre-signage method for the BSC side of the bridge inside a React application.